 You can take a horse to water, you can't make it drink.
 You can take risk management to an organisation you can't make them do it.
 I believe the risk knowledge is in the bank but ,maybe the voice of risk was not being listened to enough!

 All the training we do, in these conferences you come to, we can show you the wonderful lake that is risk management.
 Beautiful water, very good for your health.
 But we can't grab your heads, dip them in and go, suck, you've got to want to do that yourselves.

 The only way they're going to do that is if you show them the incentive of drinking from the beautiful lake that is risk management because then they'll have the incentive to do it.

 Hopefully you will realise that the reward which you love so much cannot survive without risk.
 That way we risk managers will be brought into the decisions up front and be an equal partner in the marriage.
 Other than that, thank you, cheers and we'll enjoy the happy marriage tonight when we have our dinner.
 Thank you.

 We hope you enjoyed this recording.
 If you're interested in attending more risk management and other related courses, check out this year's available workshops in your city:

-To attend the RMIA Conference in Sydney in November 2020, you can visit this page.
+To learn more about the RMIA Conferences, you can visit this page.